srithon/monitor-utils/README.md

 # monitor-utils

-`monitor-utils` is a Rust library and binary for making spatial queries with monitors.
+`monitor-utils` is a Rust library and binary for making geometric/spatial queries on monitors.
 It provides functionality for working with monitors and their configurations.
 This README provides an overview of the library's public API, cargo features, and information about the CLI.

 ## Cargo Features